spakin/gosp/docs/index.md

 [More examples](https://github.com/spakin/gosp/tree/master/examples) are available for your perusal.

-Go Server Pages is free and open-source software.
-[Download it from GitHub](https://github.com/spakin/gosp) today.
+Go Server Pages is free and open-source software, released under a [BSD Clear license](license.md).
+[Download Go Server Pages from GitHub](https://github.com/spakin/gosp) today.

 Learn more
 ----------